branisk/Geo-Guessrs/README.md

 ## About the Dataset

-Global Streetscapes provides 10 million street-level images from 688 cities worldwide, enriched with 300+ attributes including geographic, temporal, and contextual metadata.
+A comprehensive dataset of 10 million street-level images across 688 cities for urban science and analytics.

 **Coordinate Ranges:**
 - Latitude: -90 to 90